 Resilience doesn't just apply to building methods.
 It also applies to your personal resilience.
 After a disaster, the main focus of disaster victims may not be their mental and physical health.
 However, dealing with what is left after a hurricane, tornado, or other events can be extremely hard on anyone emotionally, physically, and mentally.
-The following suggestions will help you be prepared before an event so you can reduce the strain of a disaster.
+The following suggestions will help you be as prepared as you can before an event occurs so you can reduce the strain of a disaster.
 The less you have to worry about during recovery, the easier it will be to sustain positive mental and physical health.